maciej-ka/learning-notes/react.md

 we can define them in app/actions/
 but we can also define them outside app/
 (because only client routes have to be in app/)

+calling a server action is just like if you would make a
+api route and made a fetch request to it

 #### firebase cloud functions
 serverless functions